 How Do I Fix My Water Issues?

 Most growers prefer to set up a reverse osmosis filter when using potentially contaminated water.
 It is the first line of defense for your plants.
 Using reverse osmosis allows you to start with a blank slate, so to speak.
-Its filtering process removes solvents (minerals and chemicals) from the solution (the water) forcing the water through a semipermeable membrane (3).
-The process leaves you with two byproducts- wastewater and neutral (pH of 7) usable water.
+Its filtering process removes solvents (minerals and chemicals) from the solution (the water) forcing the water through a semipermeable membrane.
+The process leaves you with two byproducts—wastewater and neutral (pH of 7) usable water.
 Your setup should be equipped with a wastewater bucket to be discarded or a drain and a flow for the filtered water into your reservoir or watering system.
 A good wastewater system is important due to the inefficiency of the RO system.
 Typically, you will see a usable to waste ratio of 2:1 even with the most efficient of RO systems.
-We really dig the quality of the Ideal H20 Classic.
-You can purchase a 100 up to 1200 gallons per day filtration system depending on your needs.
+We recommend the HydroLogic Evolution RO1000 as it's capable of producing more than 1000 GPD or 42 gallons per hour of pure water.

 If starting with a quality water source (low PPM), a carbon/sediment filter should be enough to remove potential debris and larger molecules that could be harmful to your plants.
 The type of carbon filter you choose matters.
-Coconut carbon filters are cheapest and do a decent job.
-KDF-85 would be a step up from coconut carbon filters, and Catalytic carbon filters are going to provide maximum filtration.
+We recommend the HydroLogic Tall Boy Dechlorinator and Sediment filter.
+The Tall Boy removes up to 99% of chlorine, 90% of sediment, rust, silt, etc., and volatile organic compounds and particulates down to 5 microns at 2 GPM.
+You can pair this with KDF-85 catalytic carbon filters to provide maximum filtration.

 Air Pumps for Your Hydro Set Up